GTNet: Graph Transformer Network for 3D Point Cloud Classification and Semantic Segmentation

 To reasonably utilize the fine-grained information of the point cloud and construct a dynamic graph structure, KCNet~\cite{kcnet} defined the kernel as a group of learnable points, and obtained the geometric affinities from the adjacent points.
-Liu et al. proposed DPAM Module~\cite{dpam} for point agglomeration, compared with aggregation on fixed points, dynamic point aggregation can be more robust to handle all kinds of point cloud data.
+Liu et al. proposed DPAM Module~\cite{dpam} for point agglomeration, compared with aggregation on fixed points, dynamic point aggregation can be more robustly handle all kinds of point cloud data.
 To improve the robustness of point clouds to rotational transformations, ClusterNet~\cite{clusternet} uses hierarchical clustering to learn the features of point clouds in a hierarchical tree.
 Chen et al. Wei et al. proposed AGConv~\cite{agconv}, which breaks down the barriers of fixed/isotropic kernels and provides a more flexible convolutional approach.
 Similar to AGConv~\cite{agconv}, Chen et al. proposed a dual-graph attention convolution network (DGACN)~\cite{dual}.It employs two types of attention convolutions: graph geometric attention convolution (GGAC) and graph embedding attention convolution (GEAC), which obtain geometric attention based on the low-level coordinate space and high-level feature space, respectively.
 The method\cite{yun2019graph} proposed by Yun et al. have naming similarities with GTNet.
 This method is designed for node classification and link prediction, which is fundamentally different from our network designs for point cloud shape classification, part segmentation, and semantic segmentation.
 UPU-DGTNet\cite{deng2022upu} proposed by Deng et al uses EdgeConv and MLPs for local feature acquisition, and uses global and local features for Q and K respectively when updating global features.
 Our method adopts cross-attention and self-attention at local and global levels, respectively.
-In DGCNN~\cite{dgcnn}, each layer in the network uses EdgeConv to obtain the local geometric representation, and the dynamic update process of the feature map captures similar semantic features at long distances.
+In DGCNN~\cite{dgcnn}, each layer in the network uses EdgeConv to obtain the local geometric representation, and the dynamic update process of the feature map captures similar semantic features over long distances.
 However, in the local neighborhood, DGCNN sets the maximum value of the neighboring features as the features of centroids, and only the neighbors with the largest feature values affect the centroid features, thus the weak edge-association neighbors have no effect on the centroid features.
 GTNet adopts an attention within the local neighborhood to update the center point in a weighted sum of all neighboring point features.